 The Environmental Remediation Account for Central Asia (ERA) was established in 2015 at the initiative of the European Commission and became operational in 2016.
-The aim of the account is to pool donor funds to assist the Kyrgyz Republic, Tajikistan and Uzbekistan to remediate some of the most dangerous sites left by Soviet era uranium production in these countries.
+The aim of the account is to pool donor funds to assist the Kyrgyz Republic, Tajikistan and Uzbekistan to remediate some of the most dangerous sites left by uranium production in these countries.

 Central Asia served as an important source for uranium in the former Soviet Union.
 Uranium was mined for over 50 years and uranium ore was also imported from other countries for processing.
 A large amount of radioactively contaminated material was placed in mining waste dumps and tailing sites.
-Most of the mines were closed by 1995 but very little remediation was done prior to or after closure of the mining and milling operations.
+Most of the mines were closed by 1995 but very little remediation was done prior to, or after, closure of the mining and milling operations.

-The accumulated amount of radioactively contaminated material in the region is a threat to the environment and to the health of the population as also recognized by the 2013 UN resolution 68/218, calling for international community to assist Central Asia with addressing this urgent issue.
+The accumulated amount of radioactively contaminated material in the region is a threat to the environment and to the health of the population as also recognised by the 2013 UN resolution 68/218, calling on the international community to assist Central Asia with addressing this urgent issue.

 The radioactive waste legacy represents a serious hazard in Central Asia.

 In 2015 the EBRD established a multi-donor environmental fund, which aims to protect people and environment by remediating the most dangerous sites.

 In addition, a breach of tailing impoundments may result in a release of a flood of tailings which may cause widespread contamination of waterways and land.